adesadiku/PHP-Quiz-Application/README.txt

 Sadiku Adeshina (23/0412)	- Documentation Lead	Prepared README, project report, and in-code comments Olubiyo David Victor (23/2821)	- Project Coordinator	Oversaw version control, progress, and presentation prep

-✳️ You can replace the placeholders with real names and tweak the roles slightly if needed.

 🧩 How It Works